-Yes No is the access around designated off-street parking spaces suitable for boot access and for cars with rear hoists? is there less than 45 metres from the designated parking spaces to the training venue?
+Yes No • is the access around designated off-street parking spaces suitable for boot access and for cars with rear hoists? • is the access around designated off-street parking spaces suitable for boot access and for cars with rear hoists? • is the access around designated off-street parking spaces suitable for boot access and for cars with rear hoists? • is there less than 45 metres from the designated parking spaces to the training venue?